 - Loss of appetite

-- Increased perceived effort (PE) - the same workouts feel harder
+- Increased perceived effort (PE) - familiar workout start to feel harder

 - Loss of libido

 - Disruption in menstrual cycle in women and loss of period

 - Lack of concentration